Special Study Opportunities

 For more information, contact the WebsterLEADS desk in West Hall at 314-246-LEAD (5323).

-In cooperation with the graduate school, the undergraduate schools/colleges offer the combined, accelerated bachelor of arts/master of arts (BA/MA), bachelor of science/master of arts (BS/MA), and the bachelor of science in nursing/master of science in nursing (BSN/MSN) programs to those undergraduates with outstanding academic records.
-The combined degrees program is offered primarily at the Saint Louis and Leiden campuses.
-Students pursuing the bachelor of science in nursing (BSN) in St. Louis and Kansas city may apply admission to the BSN/MSN combined degrees program.
+In cooperation with the graduate school, the undergraduate schools/colleges offer certain combined, accelerated bachelor of arts/master of arts (BA/MA), bachelor of science/master of arts (BS/MA), bachelor of science/master of science (BS/MS), and the bachelor of science in nursing/master of science in nursing (BSN/MSN) programs to those undergraduates with outstanding academic records.
+The combined degrees program is offered at the St. Louis area locations and has limited availability at Webster’s European campuses.
+Students pursuing the bachelor of science in nursing (BSN) in St. Louis and Kansas city may apply for admission to the BSN/MSN combined degrees program.
 Students who have accumulated between 64 and 98 credit hours and have maintained a 3.3 GPA in previous college work are eligible to apply for the program.

 For more information, see the Combined Degrees section of this catalog.